piezosystemjena/nv200-python-lib/doc/data_recorder.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Once the device is ready, create an instance of the `DataRecorder` class, passing t he `DeviceClient` instance to it.
+Once the device is ready, create an instance of the `DataRecorder` class, passing t he `NV200Device` instance to it.
 This will allow the DataRecorder to manage data recording.

 .. code-block:: python